 South Dakota Badlands Photo Workshop

 Join our South Dakota Badlands Workshop for an adventure into some of the most stunning geologic formations!
 Dates are timed to take advantage of spring conditions with best chances for lush green grass, storms, and dramatic clouds.
 Big vistas, sharply eroded buttes, pinnacles, and spires will keep you pressing that shutter button!
-And that's not all - plentiful wildlife sightings will give us additional shooting opportunities with species like bison, pronghorn, whitetail deer, coyotes, hawks, eagles, and much more!
-The workshop includes single-occupancy lodging and post-processing instruction.
+And that's not all - plentiful wildlife sightings will give us additional shooting opportunities with species like bison, pronghorn, whitetail deer, coyotes, hawks, eagles, badgers, and more!
+The workshop includes lodging, transportation, and instruction.

 - Photograph a wonderland of otherwordly spires, pinnacles, massive buttes and deep gorges.

 - Dates are timed for best chances of lush green grass, dramatic clouds, and storm activity!
 If skies are clear, nights will be free of moon interference so we can photograph the starry skies.

 - Wildlife is plentiful with many species such as bison, pronghorn, deer, coyotes, hawks, and eagles.